 Advances in medical research and technology directly impact the quality of human life.
-However, although extraordinary medical advancements have been made, much still needs to be done to develop new medicines for diseases of the developing world.
+However, although extraordinary medical advancements have been made, much still needs to be done to develop new medicines for endemic infectious diseases.

-With its unique approach to discovering new, better, safer and affordable medicines for diseases of the developing world the Tres Cantos Open Lab Foundation challenges existing ideas around how research and development should be conducted and has created new ways for industry, academia, NGOs and governments to work together.
+With its unique approach to discovering new, better, safer and affordable medicines for endemic Infectious Diseases the Tres Cantos Open Lab Foundation challenges existing ideas around how research and development should be conducted and has created new ways for industry, academia, NGOs and governments to work together.

 At the core of the Foundation’s approach to intellectual property are the principles of WIPO Re:Search, an open innovation platform to help accelerate the development of new and better treatments against neglected tropical diseases.
 All projects funded to date by the Foundation have agreed to the WIPO Re:Search principles.